Casey-G-da/Pinescript/README.md

 # Pinescript
-This repository contains trading view scripts used for technical anlaysis.
+This repository contains trading view scripts used for technical analysis.
+Scripts can be used in Tradingview pinescript.